keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

-  (in other words, neither the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated), KLT creates a `KeptnApp` resource for each `KeptnWorkload` and your observability output does not trace the combined workloads that constitute your deployed application.
+  (in other words, neither the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated), KLT creates a `KeptnApp` resource for each `KeptnWorkload` and your observability output traces the individual `Keptnworkload` resources but not the combined workloads that constitute your deployed application.

 See
 [Keptn Applications and Keptn Workloads](../../concepts/architecture/keptn-apps/)